qaisjp/comm2-report/chapters/30-impl/0000-existing.md

 This has clear development and performance benefits:

-- we can "dogfood" more aggressively (dogfooding is discussed further in [@sec:design-api])
+- we can "dogfood" more aggressively (dogfooding and its benefits are discussed in [@sec:design-api])
 - a single request can be called for all the data needed, which results in faster load times for the user
 - less _contributor_ time needs to be spent creating endpoints to provide bulk data